DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The Question That Haunts Me

-As I compiled this evidence, one question kept me awake at night: If we are a domesticated species bred to serve advanced managers, and those managers have been systematically eliminated through resets, who is running the management system now?
+As I compiled this evidence, one question kept me awake at night: If we are a domesticated species bred to serve advanced Reges, and those Reges have been systematically eliminated through resets, who is running the management system now?

 The answer, I realized, lay in understanding the original architects of the domestication program.
 I had to trace the evidence back to its source - back to the beings who first arrived on Earth and began the systematic modification of human consciousness.